thomasdarimont/spring-boot-admin-keycloak-example/readme.md

-# Protecting Spring Boot Admin & Actuator Endpoints with Keycloak
+# Protecting Spring Boot Admin 2.x & Actuator Endpoints with Keycloak 4.x

-This example consists of a [spring-boot-admin](https://github.com/codecentric/spring-boot-admin) server application `admin-service` which monitors one other service instance `todo-service`.
+This example consists of a [spring-boot-admin 2.x](https://github.com/codecentric/spring-boot-admin) server application `admin-service` which monitors another application called `todo-service` build with Spring Boot 2.x.
 The `admin-service` exposes the spring-boot admin UI via the `/admin` endpoint which is protected with Keycloak.
-The client actuator endpoints of the `todo-service` are also protected with Keycloak and accessed via a `service-account` configured for the `admin-service` client.
+The actuator endpoints of the `todo-service` are also protected with Keycloak and accessed via a `service-account` configured for the `admin-service` Keycloak client.

 # Setup Keycloak

 Import `bootadmin` demo realm by executing the following command in the `KEYCLOAK_HOME` directory.
 ```
  bin/standalone.sh -Dkeycloak.migration.action=import \
   -Dkeycloak.migration.provider=singleFile \